Edge out competitors by automating conversation intelligence

 While we want this workflow to initiate primarily on sales calls with a prospect, those aren’t the only calls we record on Gong.
 Here at Tray.io, we use our account to analyze an assortment of sales-related conversations.

 That’s why we included our first Boolean statement of the workflow, which ensures that we are only tracking sales calls with CRM context tied to the call data.
 We’re able to seamlessly implement this step by calling on the data supplied from our webhook and checking to see if it contains any CRM context in the output.
-If our boolean returns “true”, we access Gong once again and retrieve pertinent data within the call.
+If our boolean returns “true”, we access Gong via our connector and retrieve pertinent data within the call.

 Pictured: Compiling competitor mentions